The Early Signs of Burnout in Working Women (Before You Realise It)

 Recognising early warning signs of burnout is a key part of recovering from burnout while working.

-For more insights and practical tips on managing burnout, explore my resources including the Anti-Burnout Blog, my Anti-Burnout Bookshelf and free downloadable guides.
+For more insights and practical tips read my page on how to recover from burnout while still working, explore my resources including the Anti-Burnout Blog, my Anti-Burnout Bookshelf and free downloadable guides.
 If you are looking for ongoing support, sign up to my newsletter for monthly ideas and encouragement.

 FAQs

-What are the early warning signs of burnout in women?
+What are the first signs of burnout at work in women?

-How do I know if I’m burnt out or just stressed?
+How do I know if I’m stressed or burnt out?

 Can burnout cause physical symptoms?

-What should I do if I recognise early signs of burnout?
+How early should I act on signs of burnout?

 Mairi x